 Management reviews disaggregated revenue at the operating segment level.
 Revenue-generating transactions vary between our operating segments due to several factors.
 For example, lead times vary among our operating segments and among our products.
-Most of the revenue for our SiC/LED segment results from the sale of consumables, rather than equipment sales.
-These consumables have a much shorter production period than equipment produced by our other operating segments.
+Most of the revenue for our Material and Substrate segment results from the sale of consumables, rather than equipment sales.
+These consumables have a much shorter production period than equipment produced by our other operating segment.
 Due to these variations between operating segments, management determined that disaggregated revenue by segment sufficiently depicts how economic factors affect the nature, amount, timing and uncertainty of our revenue and cash flows.
-See Note 18 for additional information on our reportable business segments.
+See Note 17 for additional information on our reportable business segments.

-Contract Assets - Contract assets consist of amounts the Company is not legally able to invoice but has completed the related performance obligation.
-These amounts generally arise from variances between the contractual payment terms and the transaction price assigned to the open performance obligations (e.g., the Company has recognized revenue in an amount greater than the amount that is billable under the contract).
-Contract assets are reflected in other current assets on the Consolidated Balance Sheets.
+Contract Assets - Contract assets consist of amounts we are not legally able to invoice but have completed the related performance obligation.
+These amounts generally arise from variances between the contractual payment terms and the transaction price assigned to the open performance obligations (e.g., we have recognized revenue in an amount greater than the amount that is billable under the contract).
+There were no contract assets at September 30, 2021 and 2020.

 Contract Liabilities - Contract liabilities are reflected in current liabilities on the Consolidated Balance Sheets as all performance obligations are expected to be satisfied within the next 12 months.
-Contract liabilities include customer deposits and deferred profit.
+Contract liabilities include customer deposits and deferred profit, if any.
 Contract liabilities relate to payments invoiced or received in advance of completion of performance obligations under a contract.
 Contract liabilities are recognized as revenue upon the fulfillment of performance obligations.
-This amount relates primarily to prepayments for system sales and installation services.
+Contract liabilities consist of customer deposits as of September 30, 2021 and 2020.